Agaro-Team/AgaroVote/AGARO-MAIN-BE/ARCHITECTURE-DECISION-JOIN-VS-CQRS.md

 ## Recommendation

-### For Your Codebase: **CQRS with Batch Optimization** ✅
+### ~~For Your Codebase: **CQRS with Batch Optimization** ✅~~ (CHANGED)

-**Reasons:**
-1. Your codebase already follows DDD/CQRS patterns
-2. Clean module boundaries are important to you
-3. Batch optimization solves performance concerns
-4. You're building for long-term maintainability
-5. The architecture is already set up for this
+### **UPDATED DECISION: Database JOIN** ✅ (Oct 14, 2025)

+**Reasons for switching to JOIN:**
+1. Simpler code is more valuable than architectural purity for this project
+2. Single database monolith doesn't benefit from module independence
+3. ~80 lines of code removed
+4. Easier for team to understand and maintain
+5. No performance penalty (JOIN is equally fast)
+6. YAGNI: We're not building microservices anytime soon

 **Implementation:**
-- ✅ Already done!
-- ✅ `GetMultiplePollVoteCountsQuery` for batch fetching
+- ✅ Migrated on Oct 14, 2025
-- ✅ Single query for multiple polls
+- ✅ Single JOIN query instead of two queries
+- ✅ Direct `LEFT JOIN vote_stats` in repository
-- ✅ Performance comparable to JOIN
+- ✅ Performance equal or better
-- ✅ Clean architecture maintained
+- ✅ Code significantly simpler

 ---